-Certification by the Principal Executive Officer Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002
+Certification by the Principal Executive Officer

-In connection with the annual report of GreenTree Hospitality Group Ltd. (the "Company") on Form 20-F for the year ended December 31, 2020 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Alex S. Xu, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with the annual report of GreenTree Hospitality Group Ltd. (the "Company") on Form 20-F for the year ended December 31, 2021 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Alex S. Xu, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to my knowledge: